1. Purpose of policy

 3Rs: Replacement, Reduction and Refinement as defined in the Australian code for the care and use of animals for scientific purposes.

 4. Policy statement

-The University of the Sunshine Coast (USC) is committed to building and maintaining a culture of responsible research.
-As such, USC expects its research to be conducted responsibly, ethically and with the highest standards of integrity in accordance with the framework outlined in this policy and the associated procedures.
+4.1 The University is committed to building and maintaining a culture of responsible research.
+As such, research must be conducted responsibly, ethically and with the highest standards of integrity in accordance with the framework outlined in this policy and the associated procedures.

-5.1 USC expects all researchers to adhere to the highest standards of intellectual honesty and integrity, and to conduct their research responsibly and ethically.
+5.1 All researchers are expected to adhere to the highest standards of intellectual honesty and integrity and to conduct their research responsibly and ethically.

 Researchers must present information truthfully and accurately in proposing, conducting, and reporting their research.

 Researchers must demonstrate robust methodology and attention to detail in their research and avoid or acknowledge biases as appropriate.

 Researchers must share and communicate research methodology, data and findings openly, responsibly, and accurately, and must disclose and manage actual or perceived conflicts of interest.